 How to get to Cloudy Bay

 Cloudy Bay is a 50-minute drive south of the ferry terminal on Bruny Island.
 Follow Lennon Rd (B66) and continue on this road as it becomes Bruny Island Main Road.
-Drive through Alonnah and when you reach the T-junction in Lunawanna take a left onto Cloudy Bay Road.
+Drive through Alonnah, and when you reach the T-junction in Lunawanna, take a left onto Cloudy Bay Road.
 The Pines Campground is sighted first on the left, about 500 metres before the road ends at Cloudy Bay Beach.
-The second campsite in this area is the Cloudy Corner campground which requires a low tide and 4WD for access.
+The second campsite in this area is the Cloudy Corner campground, which requires a low tide and 4WD for access.

 Fishing at Cloudy Bay

-It is well worth the effort to visit Cloud Bay for fishing Large leatherjacket and flathead are virtually always available.
+It is well worth the effort to visit Cloud Bay for fishing.
+Large leatherjackets and flathead are virtually always available.
 Spinning around the mouth is a prime spot for Australian salmon.
 Further up from the mouth is where a large population of bream call home.
 You can boat launch off the beach here for further fishing experiences.
 These are not easy to catch though.
 Buy your Surf Rod combo at BCF today for your Camping at Bruny Island adventure.

 Bruny Island Walks at Cloudy Bay